vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/raspberry-pi-live-camera-streaming.md

 ## Final Thoughts

 With this simple but effective setup, we now have a live video feed being streamed from a Raspberry Pi using the IMX500 AI Camera and Picamera2, served via an HTTP endpoint and rendered in the frontend using standard web primitives.
 This is a great foundation for more advanced use cases such as applying real-time AI-based analysis, edge processing, or integrating with robotics.

-As always, this is just a starting point.
-For production use, consider exploring more robust streaming protocols, authentication layers, and hardware-accelerated encoders.
-But for prototyping AI camera solutions with Raspberry Pi, this setup is fast, minimal, and developer-friendly.